Best prepaid SIM cards for tourists visiting Australia

 Whatever the case, you're going to need a good SIM plan to accompany you on your travels.
 Whether you're backpacking on a budget or travelling out to regional and remote areas, we've laid out options for folks with a range of needs.

-We'll dive into the best Australian SIM plans for tourists for each category in a sec, but for a quick overview of popular SIM plans that tend to suit most travellers, look at our most popular SIM plans below.
+We'll dive into the best best sim cards for tourists for each category in a sec, but for a quick overview of popular SIM plans that tend to suit most travellers, look at our most popular prepaid SIM plans below.

-What documents do you need to buy a SIM card in Australia
+What documents do tourists need to buy a SIM card in Australia?

 • Your full name